 Recycle your batteries

-Because Australia doesn’t currently have a recycling scheme for non-rechargeable batteries, old batteries should not actually be disposed in your kerbside recycling bin, or in your general waste bin.
+Because Australia doesn’t currently have a recycling scheme for non-rechargeable batteries, old batteries should not actually be disposed of in your kerbside recycling bin, or in your general waste bin.

 So where do you dispose of them?